 WHY WE MUST CLOSE INDIAN POINT NOW

-Indian Point is sited in the most populous location of any US nuclear plant, 25 miles north of Manhattan, with 20 million people living within a 50-mile radius.
-A catastrophic accident at Indian Point could kill tens of thousands, cause many more longer-term cancers, and render NYC and much of the Hudson Valley uninhabitable.
+Indian Point is located at 25 miles north of New York City on the Hudson River at the intersection of two earthquake faults, the Ramapo Fault and the Stamford-to-Peekskill Fault Line.
+Indian Point is also sited in the most populous location of any US nuclear plant, with 20 million people living or working within 50 miles of the plant, and experts say that evacuation plans are severely deficient.
+A catastrophic accident at Indian Point could kill tens of thousands, cause many more long-term cancers, and render NYC and much of the Hudson Valley uninhabitable.
 (View Map)

 How to Help